aim-qmul/4a2a/README.md

 ![](media/gui.png)

-The plugin comes with six sliders, which are:
+The plugin comes with six sliders and one button, which are:

 1. `Threshold` - The threshold of the compressor in dB.
 2. `Ratio` - The ratio of the compressor (1 to 20).